Another New International Teaser Trailer for Despicable Me

 February 15, 2010

 Universal has debuted another brand new teaser trailer for their big summer animated movie Despicable Me over on the Times Online in the UK (via SlashFilm).
 In December we were introduced to Gru's minions, those annoying little yellow guys that are both likable and hateable (depending on who you are), and now we get to see more of them.
-I still don't really know what these guys are supposed to do and I still really don't know what this movie is actually about, but it is looking a little bit better with each and every new teaser.
+I still don't really know what these guys are supposed to do and I still really don't know what this movie is about, but it is looking a little bit better with each & every new teaser.
 So by July it should look good, right?
-I don't know, I just can't get behind this movie at all.
-What do you think?
+I don't know, I'm just not into this movie at all.
+What do you think of it?

-Watch an international teaser trailer for Universal's Despicable Me:
+Watch an international teaser trailer for Universal's Despicable Me direct from YouTube:

 A trio of orphan girls cause the normally deplorable and evil Gru to rethink his plan to steal the moon.